 Carrie Bradshaw is known for her iconic tutu and stiletto heels.
 Blair Waldorf popularized headbands and preppy blazers.
 Fashion is part of their identity.

 With an upcoming Sex and the City revival called And Just Like That, and ongoing Gossip Girl reboot, it’s obvious these shows haven’t lost their cultural influence – but just how much does character styling influence viewer opinions and actions?

 Using a social listening software, we pulled tweets mentioning Sex and the City and Gossip Girl from the past two months.
 We also pulled tweets mentioning various other popular shows from 2021 including Squid Game, White Lotus, Only Murders in the Building and Nine Perfect Strangers.

-By comparing social media listening data discussing Gossip Girl and Sex and the City against this set of comparably popular shows, Relative Insight will uncover the differences in how people talk about each series.
-This form of social media analysis pinpoints the topics, words, phrases, grammar and emotion unique to conversations around each show, revealing to us the importance of fashion to SATC and Gossip Girl viewers.
+By comparing social media listening data discussing Gossip Girl and Sex and the City against this set of comparably popular shows, Relative Insight uncovered the differences in how people talk about each series.
+This form of social media analysis pinpoints the topics, words, phrases, grammar and emotion unique to conversations around each show, revealing to us the importance of fashion tv trends to SATC and Gossip Girl viewers.

 Both Sex and the City and Gossip Girl viewers were infinitely more likely to talk about the topic of clothing and fashion TV trends seen in each show.